Wyndham's Theatre

-Wyndham's Theatre is a West End theatre, one of two opened by actor/manager Charles Wyndham (the other is the Criterion Theatre).
-Located on Charing Cross Road in the City of Westminster, it was designed c.1898 by W. G. R. Sprague, the architect of six other London theatres between then and 1916.
+Wyndham's Theatre is a West End theatre, one of two opened by actor/manager Sir Charles Wyndham (the other is the Criterion Theatre).
+Located on Charing Cross Road in the City of Westminster, it was designed c.
+1898 by W. G. R. Sprague, the architect of six other London theatres between then and 1916.
 It was designed to seat 759 patrons on three levels; later refurbishment increased this to four seating levels.
 The theatre was Grade II* listed by English Heritage in September 1960.

 History

 Wyndham had always dreamed of building a theatre of his own, and through the admiration of a patron and the financial confidence of friends, he was able to realise his dream.
 Wyndham's Theatre opened on 16 November 1899, in the presence of the Prince of Wales.
 The first play performed there was a revival of T. W. Robertson's David Garrick.
-A number of successes followed, including Lena Ashwell playing the lead role in Mrs Dane's Defence in 1900, upon which Wyndham said that “the applause when the curtain fell was the most tremendous he had ever known”.
+A number of successes followed, including Lena Ashwell playing the lead role in Mrs Dane's Defence in 1900, upon which Wyndham said that "the applause when the curtain fell was the most tremendous he had ever known".

 In 1910, Gerald du Maurier began an association with the theatre which lasted 15 years and to include the stage debut of the screen actress Tallulah Bankhead.
 Du Maurier's small daughter, Daphne, often watched her father's performance from the wings.
 Thirty years later she presented her own play, The Years Between, on the same stage.
 In 1917, J. M. Barrie's Dear Brutus ran for more than 360 performances at Wyndham's.
 The same play was revived in 1922 for another lengthy run.

 In April 1953, the theatre premiered Graham Greene's first play, The Living Room, with a cast including Dorothy Tutin.
 In January 1954, a small-scale musical pastiche, Sandy Wilson's The Boy Friend, which had premiered at the much smaller Players' Theatre, was moved to the Wyndham stage.
 It ran for 2,078 performances, before eventually transferring to Broadway.
 During the 60s and early 70s, the theatre continued to provide a setting for stars such as Alec Guinness (Wise Child), Vanessa Redgrave and Diana Rigg.